ronyn0/cardform2/README.md

     - Make form template better - **done**
     - CharacterInfo form - **done**
     - Background form -
-    - Lineage form -
+    - Lineage form - **done**
+    - Make a generic create lineage section - might not be necessary
-    - Include links to the forms for characters that need them
+    - Include links to the forms for characters that have empty sections - later on
 6. Create a home page that shows a random character
+    - Make a card select page for CharacterInfo index
 7. Deploy to a server
     - Get an SSL cert
 8. Re-format readme - **done**